Application Process

 Participants in the program will have access to all teaching materials and resources provided by the primary teacher or school, as well as support and guidance from program coordinators and other language assistants.

-You can teach English at the primary school, middle school or high school level or Vocational Training programs (adults).
+You can teach English at the preschool-primary school (3-12 year olds), middle school-high school (12-18 year olds) level, or Vocational Training programs (adults).

 It is not compulsory to know Spanish to join the Teach Abroad Program, but we do highly recommend that you have at least a basic conversational level, as you will be living in Spain for at least a year and a great majority of the population only Spanish and/or one of the other official languages in Spain (Catalán, Euskera, Gallego, and Valenciano).
 If you want to improve your Spanish before coming to Spain, we recommend signing up for our Spanish Course!